Find your next collection date

 In the main part of the recycling bin

 - all flattened white, grey and brown cardboard (for example: cereal boxes, toothpaste boxes, clean ready meal boxes, egg boxes, kitchen roll inners)

 - empty and rinsed food tins, drink cans and aerosols (for example: baby milk formula tins and biscuit tins)

 - rinsed and squashed plastic bottles (for example milk, water, pop, shampoo).
 Please replace the bottle tops after rinsing out.

 - rinsed glass bottles and jars (for example: jam jars, coffee jars, sauce bottles, wine bottles, baby food jars, face cream jars, perfume bottles) Please replace the lids after rinsing out..

-- yogurt pots, margarine and butter tubs, plastic ice cream tubs, fruit punnets, small plastic toys, plastic cups, plastic sweet/biscuit tubs, waxed drinks cartons (for example: juice cartons, soup cartons, custard cartons).
+- yogurt pots, margarine and butter tubs, plastic ice cream tubs, fruit punnets, plastic sweet/biscuit tubs, waxed drinks cartons or Tetrapaks (for example: juice cartons, soup cartons, custard cartons).

 It's important to keep your recycled items dry and your bin lid closed.
 No wet paper or cardboard should go in the bin and you should empty all cans and bottles before recycling.

 If your recycling gets wet, the paper and cardboard will stick to any glass items.
 This means we cannot recycle these items anymore.